dewi-alliance/hotspot-manufacturers/template.md

 * Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
 * Is it for indoor or outdoor?
 * Provide a brief description:

-## What is your approximate price point? (required)
+* What is your approximate price point?

-## Please provide detailed hardware designs, including relevant parts (required)
-Evidence of a functioning prototype - photos, videos.
-Renderings are OK but physical prototypes are much, much better.
-Your plan for software setup and configuration for the devices.
-This would includes remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.

-## What is your expected production and delivery timeline? (required)
+* What is your expected production and delivery timeline?

 ## Previous shipments (required)

-## Startups welcomed!
+Startups welcomed!
 * Have you shipped anything in the past?
-Yes or No
+What types of products have you shipped?
 * Which countries have you previously shipped regulatory FCC or CE approved products?

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)